-A drive from one National Park to another in canyon country is not like going from one roller coaster to the next.
+A drive from one National Park to another in Utah canyon country is not like going from one roller coaster to the next.

 You don’t wait in line, experience the thrill, and then deal with tedium until you’re in the front car at the next ride for another short-lived bout of excitement.

-The drive in Utah is more like a never-ending one-two-three punch of “yeah, well, you thought that was awesome.
-Waitilyouseethis.”
-I have never said “WOW” so many times in such rapid succession in my life as I did during the two days we spent in that state.
+I have never said “WOW” so many times in such rapid succession in my life as I did during my time in that state.
+(Until I went to Yellowstone National Park, that is.)

 We caught our first glimpse of exposed iron-rich sediment eroded into columns of rock, known as hoodoos, before driving through a sandstone arch marking the entrance to Red Canyon.

 This is part of our EPIC Southwest USA road trip from the Chicago-area to San Diego and back!

-A pale path snaked towards the statuesque towers, flanked by evergreens and shrubs that were nearly fluorescent in their contrast with the sandstone and the sky.
+A pale path snaked towards statuesque towers, flanked by evergreens and shrubs that were nearly fluorescent in their contrast with sandstone and sky.
 A dead tree that had been washed a purple-gray stood alone.

 HOW, I wondered again.
 How do you get used to it?
 And, if you do, what happens when you visit another part of the country, someplace that isn’t so shocking in its exuberance?